gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

       ...
 ```

-Every source entry has a name and version field.
-Furthermore, it has a type field, specifying the nature of the
+Every source entry MUST have a name and version field.
+Furthermore, it MUST have a type field, specifying the nature of the
 source code management system, and a type specific access section.

 Example for resources: